PowerDNS/pdns/docs/appendices/EOL.rst

 To upgrade to 3.x, please consult the `instructions on how to upgrade the database <https://doc.powerdns.com/3/authoritative/upgrading/#29x-to-30>`__.
-To upgrade from 3.x to 4.x, :doc:`follow these instructions <../upgrading>`.
+To upgrade from 3.x or 4.x to 5.x, :doc:`follow these instructions <../upgrading>`.
 If you need help with upgrading, we provide `migration services <https://www.powerdns.com/support-services-consulting.html>`__ to our supported users.
 If you are currently running 2.9.22 and need help to tide you over, we can also provide that as part of a `support agreement <https://www.powerdns.com/support-services-consulting.html>`__.

-But we urge everyone to move on to PowerDNS Authoritative Server 4.x - it is a faster, more standards conforming and more powerful nameserver!
+But we urge everyone to move on to PowerDNS Authoritative Server 5.x - it is a faster, more standards conforming and more powerful nameserver!